 - Females are to wear gym shorts or swim shorts, and any of the following: bikini bathing suit top or sports bra.

-All students may wear T-shirts, scrub wear, or sweat shirt/pants when not the subject of examination or treatment.
+All students may wear T-shirts, scrub wear, or sweatshirt/pants when not the subject of examination or treatment.
 The wearing of street clothes, unless otherwise notified, is not permitted during physical diagnosis sessions.

 The wearing of hats or sunglasses during lectures, examinations, or laboratory sessions, except for religious and/or health reasons, is not permitted.
 The clinical skills courses, as well as other courses, require hand contact by a partner with the student's body, including the head.
 It is important to note that the partner may be of a different gender to the student.

 The standards for performance and behavior will be noted in documents such as the NYIT Student Handbook.
 Other more detailed documents such as course outlines, syllabi, and/or memorandums may supersede these.